Citi Simplicity Card Review - Transfer Your Balance Easily With Low Fees

 The most popular feedback I receive when reviewing cards pertains to fees.
 Most users seem to be allergic to annual fees, balance transfer fees, and others, regardless of the quality of the rewards program or bonus offer.
 Even when the rewards overshadow the fees, consumers shy away.
 I do believe you shouldn’t pay any fee you shouldn’t have to pay, though, and when there is a rewards program available without fees, the cards with fees are less attractive.
 Citi has caught onto the aversion to fees, and has launched a new card that has fewer types of fees than most.

 The Citi Simplicity® Card is perfect for the conscientious credit cardholder, with a 0% introductory APR on both purchases and balance transfers for 18 months.
 Balance transfers do trigger balance transfer fee of 3% of each balance transfer; $5 minimum, but that can still make balance transfers from high-APR cards worthwhile.
-After the introductory period, purchases and balance transfers are subject to a variable APR currently between 12.99% – 21.99%, based on your creditworthiness.
+After the introductory period, purchases and balance transfers will be a variable APR currently between 12.99% – 22.99%, based on your creditworthiness.

 The Citi Simplicity Card was designed to take the stress out of owning a credit card, just as the name of the card implies.
 You won’t find a rewards program with this card, but for cardholders who are interested in paying as little in interest and fees as possible, this is one of the best cards out there.
 Any consumer who uses credit to make ends meet may want to consider applying for the Citi Simplicity Card.